 - London to New York with British Airways or American Airlines

-- New York to Hong Kong via Los Angeles and Tokyo with American Airlines/Japan Airlines/Cathay Pacific
+- New York to Hong Kong via Los Angeles and Tokyo with American Airlines, Japan Airlines and Cathay Pacific

-- Hong Kong to Sydney with Qantas/Cathay Pacific
+- Hong Kong to Sydney with Qantas or Cathay Pacific

 You don’t have to tack on long flights, of course.
-Adding on a number of smaller flights to reach non-hub cities, if thats where you want to go, is also a very useful way to get value from award.
+Adding on a number of smaller flights to reach non-hub cities, if that is where you want to go, is also a very useful way to get value from this award.

-How to start booking and researching a round-the-world Qantas oneworld Classic Flight reward
+How to research and book a Qantas oneworld Classic Flight Reward

-Once you are ready to book, the simplest way to find reward seats for a round the world itinerary is to search one flight at a time.
-It can be time consuming, and have a note pad handy to write down the:
+Once you are ready to book, the simplest way to find reward seats for a RTW itinerary is to search one flight at a time.
+It can be time-consuming, so have a notepad handy to write down the: